DoubleDebug/diffinder/README.md

 # diffinder

-Online game for finding all differences between two images
+Diffinder is an online game where the goal is to find all differences between two images.